jolivain/glslsandbox-player/README.md

 #### Option 1: Using the Android emulator ####

+If you made the minimal commandline-tools installation, the android emulator needs to be installed, for example:

+    "${ANDROID_SDK_ROOT}"/cmdline-tools/latest/bin/sdkmanager \
+        --install emulator

+Install the desired system image, for example:

+    "${ANDROID_SDK_ROOT}"/cmdline-tools/latest/bin/sdkmanager \
+        --install "system-images;android-30;google_apis;x86"

+This will download (about 1.2 GB) and install the system image.

 Create an Android virtual device using Android Studio, or using the command line: